hchiam/learning-mern-stack/README.md

 The `<Link>` element from `react-router-dom` lets you link to other routes, like an `<a>` tag that links to a different URL).

+### react-datepicker

+`react-datepicker` gives you a date picker component for React.

 ### State = "Variables" in React

 Example: